Intrathecal Drug Pumps: A Solution for MS Patients

 Types of MS—primary-progressive, secondary-progressive, relapsing-remitting, and progressive-relapsing—are determined by their progression and the frequency of relapses.

-Since there is no cure for MS yet, UI Health offers a range of advanced treatments to help patients manage the disease, recover from attacks, and slow disease progression.
-From medicine-modifying therapies and physical rehabilitation to innovative options like intrathecal drug pumps, UI Health provides comprehensive care catered to each MS patient’s needs.
+Because MS is not yet curable, UI Health offers a range of advanced treatments to allow patients to manage the disease, recover from flare-ups, and reverse the consequences of the disease.
+From medicine-manipulating therapies and physical therapy to cutting-edge solutions like intrathecal drug pumps, UI Health offers comprehensive care for every MS patient’s specific requirements.

 Intrathecal Drug Pumps